 Badges and Awards

-While the emphasis is on a Balanced Programme of activities, there are still badges and awards for Scouts to aim for.
+There are a wide range of badges and awards for Scouts to aim for during their time with the Troop.
 Badges and awards are given in recognition of the effort made by each young person at their own level.

 The Membership Award

-This award helps the young person understand the commitment they are making when they make the Promise and become a Member of the Movement, if they have not been a Cub Scout.
+This Award helps the young person understand the commitment they are making when they make the Promise and become a Member of the Movement.
 It covers the history, traditions and practices of Scouting.

 Joining In Awards